China’s Indian Ocean Bases

 Gwadar is a dual-use facility with a deep-sea port that can accommodate Chinese warships and an international airport that has a very long runway.
 Gwadar can handle large Chinese naval vessels such as the Type-075 amphibious-assault ship, the Type 071 Landing platform dock.
 Though the port itself is operated by a Chinese state-owned firm, no formal Chinese naval base has been established yet.
 However, China handed over two patrol ships—PMSS Hingol and PMSS Basol—to Pakistan in 2017 for maintaining security of the port.
 Most Chinese warships appear to favour Karachi port rather than Gwadar port when they visit Pakistan.

-Jiwani port is a peninsula jetting out in the sea and located around 60 km to the west of the more-known Gwadar port and is closer to the Straits of Hormuz on the Gulf of Oman and merely 35 km away from the Iranian Port of Chahabar as the crow flies.
-There has been no confirmation from China about the base, but Jiwani is considered to be a China-Pakistan joint naval and air base.
-Seen together with Gwadar, a new base in Jiwani could situate Chinese military “at the mouth of two strategically vital international waterways”, which could provide China with means to exercise its anti-access and area denial strategy against adversaries.
+Jiwani port lies on a peninsula around 60 km to the west of Gwadar, 20 km from the Iranian border.
+Unconfirmed reports suggest that its expansion into a joint China-Pakistan naval and air base is at least under consideration.
+Together with Gwadar, a new base in Jiwani could situate Chinese military 'at the mouth of two strategically vital international waterways', which could provide China with means to exercise its anti-access and area denial strategy against adversaries.
 A few news reports in 2018 claimed that China was acquiring a second foreign naval base at Jiwani in the Baluchistan Province, after establishing its first overseas naval base in Djibouti.
 This has given way to new anxieties about China’s long-term strategic goals for the Indian Ocean.
 The base was planned to be developed further as a naval base with an airstrip.
-Location-wise, Jiwani is an ideal location.
+Jiwani is an ideal location in light of China’s goals for extensive presence in the Indian Ocean including the Arabian Sea, Bay of Bengal and major international maritime choke points.

-According to The Washington Times report that reported on the base first noted that Chinese and Pakistani military officers met in December 2017 to firm up the details of the base.
-Their plans for the small Pakistani naval base to be expanded and air base needed to be upgraded for the PLA Air Force or the China’s naval air arm operations.
-Both these activities involve relocating a large number of the residents to other areas within Jiwani or in the Baluch Province.
+According to The Washington Times , Chinese and Pakistani military officers met in December 2017 to firm up the details of the base.
+These allegedly included plans for the small Pakistani naval base to be expanded, and the air base upgraded for the PLA Air Force or PLA naval aviation operations.
+Both would involve relocating a large number of the residents to other areas within Jiwani or in the Baluch Province.
 A specific advantage of having a separate naval base in Jiwani comes from the fact that they can keep the Chinese naval forces separated from the commercial shipping facility in Gwadar.

 Jiwani Naval Base